niacdoial/blemd/image importing subprocess/readme.txt

 Caution: this means the add-on *only works on windows* for now.

-To adapt it for other platforms, you will need to recompile the executable, but you will need to edit the main folder's "maxheader.py"
+To adapt it for other platforms, you will need to recompile the executable, but you will need to edit the main folder's "common.py"
-The function to edit is labeled as such.
+The function to edit is called SubProcCall.